 Giving AvalonBay Communities the opportunity to test their existing data in a production-like environment through a pilot migration carried out by Proventeq’s migration team, who mapped content from FileNet to demonstrate how the production migration would work.

-Using incremental migration features in Migration Accelerator to stage the production migration for AvalonBay Communities on a departmental basis to minimise business impact.
+Using incremental migration features in Migration Accelerator to stage the production migration for AvalonBay Communities on a departmental basis to minimize business impact.

 Providing post-migration adoption support to AvalonBay Communities ensuring that they gained maximum value from the features offered by SharePoint.